Sales Tax Information

 Make certain of the amount originally taxed (consider rebates, price adjustments, discounts, etc.) and the rate of tax.
 Special computations are required for contracts calling for balloon payments at the end of the contract.

-When repurchasing a motor vehicle from a retail customer, motor vehicle manufacturers should also refund sales tax paid at the time the vehicle was purchased.
+When re-purchasing a motor vehicle from a retail customer, motor vehicle manufacturers must refund sales tax paid at the time the vehicle was purchased.

-1. name of the retail customer to whom sales tax amounts were refunded;
+1. Name of the retail customer to whom sales tax was refunded

-2. name of the dealer from whom the retail customer purchased the vehicle;
+2. Name of the dealer from whom the customer bought the vehicle

-4. date the vehicle was repurchased by the manufacturer; and
+4. Date the vehicle was re-purchased by the manufacturer

-A manufacturer recovering the sales tax amount refunded to a retail customer must maintain all paperwork for three years documenting the repurchase.
+A manufacturer recovering sales tax must keep all re-purchase paperwork for three years.

 Purchases by Native Americans